CS61D/website/docs/Assignments/forms.md

 In this assignment, you will be creating a user creation form with React Hook Forms and Zod validation.
 At the end of the project, it should look something like this: [User Sign-Up](https://forms.education.codifyberkeley.org).

 :::tip
-On the example form (and in your form eventually), the submitted form data is logged to console upon clicking the submission button (but only when the data is valid.
-To see the submitted form data, open the Inspect Element tool in your web browser by right-clicking on the form page and selecting Inspect.
+On the example form above (and eventually in your own form), the submitted form data is logged to console upon clicking the submission button (but only when the data is valid).

+To see the submitted form data, open the "Inspect Element" tool in your web browser by right-clicking on the form webpage and selecting "Inspect".
 You can also use keyboard shortcuts:
 * Mac: Press Command+Option+i
 * Windows or Linux: Press Ctrl+Shift+i

 Then, click the Console tab.
-When you click the submission button, if your data passes validation, it will show up here.
+When you click the submit button in your form, your data will show up here (if it passes validation).
 :::

 Your form will contain various different types of input fields that a user can fill out with their information.
 Some should be required fields which are fields that the user must fill out.
 Some fields should have special rules for what counts as a valid input.
 Your form should also display error messages.
 See more information below.